Surya Namaskar Benefits Steps Poses Yoga Practice

 • Distribute your weight evenly on both feet, expand your chest, and relax your shoulders.

-• Inhale and lift both arms up from the sides.
+• Inhale and lift both arms from the sides.
 As you exhale, bring your palms together in front of your chest in a prayer position.

 • Optional mantra: “Om Mitraaya Namaha”.